 - Linge parents: Support line specializing in parent-child relationships.
 Services are available by text, email and by phone.
 7 days a week, 6 a.m. - 2 a.m., French, Quebec: Call 1-800-361-5085.

 Speak to a trained peer in a non-judgmental and confidential setting.
 These services can help you articulate your feelings, troubleshoot a concern and can provide referrals and other resources as necessary.
 Peer supporters do not give advice or counselling.

 Peer Wellness Ambassadors: Wellness Ambassadors are Concordia students, offering active listening services and events and activities to connect.
 Montreal, with remote services, students only.
-Services resume in fall 2022.

 Receive immediate support from a mental health practitioner